There are plenty of ways to get furniture and other essentials for free. We check out some of your options.

 Web communities such as Freecycle and Freegle list masses of goods on offer in your local area.
 The idea is that these items aren’t then chucked out and sent to landfill, recycling them for future use to a grateful new owner.

 They are simple to use.
-Search for your particular location on both Freecycle and Freegle, and sign up to receive updates of what’s on offer in your area.
+Search for your particular location on both Freecycle and Freegle, and sign up to post requests or receive updates of what’s on offer in your area.
 It’s easy to search, too, if there’s a particular item you’re in need of.
 Both sites have the same aim – to help people give and get things for free in their local community, with people dealing directly with each other.

 Gumtree and eBay